-Test scores can take up to four weeks to reach us after you submit them.
+Test scores can take up to six weeks to reach us after you submit them.
 Please be patient.
-If you believe your test scores have already been received by the university and should have been verified, please contact us at email@example.com.
+If you have already received a confirmation email from us that your test scores have already been received and allowed at least 48 hours for them to appear in your file, but they still have not, please contact us at email@example.com.
 Please include in the email: your application program, reference number, and any information you have regarding how/when the official score was sent.
 For the GRE and TOEFL, the batch number from ETS is usually helpful, as is information on any possible mismatches in how your name, email address, or other data may appear between your application account and your test scores.
 For the IELTS, we will need the TRF code.

 Do you accept materials through Interfolio?

 Yes.
 Our system also supports automatic uploads from their system.
 To submit your letters in this fashion, you will need to enter the unique Interfolio email address in place of your recommender's email address in our application system.
 Once the request is received by Interfolio you will need to log in to their system to approve the submission.
 Once that is completed, Interfolio will upload your recommendation request to our application system, typically within 48 hours.